machow/2025-transit-hackathon/README.md

 ## Potential projects: What could you work on?

 * GTFS route timetables and trip map.
-* Methods for connecting realtime data to stops.
+* Method for connecting realtime data to stops.
+* Shiny dashboard for updating GTFS schedules.
 * Metro Transit travel time and passenger count dashboard.

 ### GTFS route timetables and trip map.